 Dr Tom Jackson

-- Position: Lecturer in Digital Media, Director of International Activities
+- Position: Lecturer in Digital Media

 - Areas of expertise: digital media; immersive technologies; ethnography; sensory research methods; photography; graphic design, sensory experience; new media; digital media; field recording; anthropology

 - Phone: +44(0)113 343 1117

 - Website: tomjackson.net | Twitter | Googlescholar | Researchgate

 Following a highly successful commercial career working for digital agencies across Yorkshire, I made the move into higher education in 2004.
 My first position was a lectureship at Leeds Metropolitan University where I gained a wide variety of teaching experience related to graphic design, interactive programming, motion graphics and many other digital media production skills.
 Demonstrating a natural aptitude for engaging students, developing innovative curriculum and leading teams, I rapidly became a senior lecturer and programme leader.